apiarian/village/village_py/README.md

   support for hidden threads? or at least make them only "visible" to the author or participant?
 - fix terrible layout
+- do we really even need a chat?
 - deploy for my gaming folks